janosgyerik/articles/hacking-contest-lessons/level2.md

   What will happen if you feed them with invalid input?
   Are you sure there are no input fields or cookies that can be misused?

+- Don't use techniques that divulge internal information, such as the cookie value that looked like a filename.